xcart/xc5-manual/en/setting_up_x-cart_5_environment/configuring_attachments_sending.md

 ```

 {% note warning %}
-If your site is placed in subdirectory of your web-root, you should provide path to this subdirectory in the `<STORE ROOT>` part.
+If your site is placed in a subdirectory of your web root, you should specify the path to this subdirectory in the `<STORE ROOT>` part.
 {% endnote %}